Get Started, Part 5: StacksEstimated reading time: 7 minutes

 $ docker-machine ssh myvm1 "mkdir ./data" $ docker-machine scp docker-compose.yml myvm1:~ $ docker-machine ssh myvm1 "docker stack deploy -c docker-compose.yml getstartedlab"

-Check the results on http://localhost and you’ll see that a visitor counter is now live and storing information on Redis.
+Check the results on either nodes IP address and you’ll see that a visitor counter is now live and storing information on Redis.

 You learned that stacks are inter-related services all running in concert, and that – surprise! – you’ve been using stacks since part three of this tutorial.
 You learned that to add more services to your stack, you insert them in your Compose file.
 Finally, you learned that by using a combination of placement constraints and volumes you can create a permanent home for persisting data, so that your app’s data survives when the container is torn down and redeployed.stack, data, persist, dependencies, redis, storage, volume, port